 We use positive guidance which means we spend lots of time reinforcing the behaviors we like and telling them what they should do instead of what they shouldn’t – ex: Use gentle hands instead of don’t hit.
-Stable and consistent routines along with reminders and redirection will solve most issues.
+Stable and consistent routines along with clear rules, reminders and redirection will solve most problems.

 If classroom rules (Be Safe, Be Kind, and Be Responsible) are broken: